TaylorDarneille/notes/02-js-jquery/jquery-intro/03reddit.md

 - Go to http://www.reddit.com

 - Reddit uses jQuery, so we can use our Chrome developer console to manipulate the site in real time using jQuery.
-Note that not everyone webpage uses jQuery, so this won't work on every webpage.
+Note that not every webpage uses jQuery, so this won't work everywhere.

 - To do this, once Reddit.com has loaded, go to your view menu in Chrome.
-Select View > Developer > JavaScript Console
+(Select View > Developer > JavaScript Console or keyboard shortcut: option+command+j.)

 - Once that's loaded, try entering the following command into the Chrome REPL:
 ```js